 Wipe down with a sponge.

-Add an anti-mould solution.
+Add an anti-mould paint.

 Ensure you have a ventilator or fan installed.